ayanpan/boomi-wss-capture-url/README.md

 ## Solution:
 Use the standard Boomi Dynamic Process Property (DPP) of "inpath".

-Below are the steps to achieve it.
+Below are the steps to achieve this:

-1. Use a Set Properties Shape.
+1. Use a Set Properties Shape

 2. On the Left Hand Side, set DPP = DPP_Get_ResourcePath

-3. On the Right Hand Side, get from DPP and put DPP Name as **inpath**.
+3. On the Right Hand Side, get from DPP and put DPP Name as **inpath**